- Chong-Hee Kim, Founder of Hanwha Group

 On the retail front, Hanwha Galleria successfully penetrated the duty free market by launching the Galleria Duty Free store at Korea’s Jeju International Airport in 2014.
 By the end of 2015, Hanwha Galleria will open a new duty free shop at Hanwha 63 City, commonly known as the 63 Building, which is one of Seoul’s most well-known landmarks.

 The expansion of the company’s financial business is currently being led by Hanwha Life.
 Hanwha Life is Korea’s first, not to mention second-largest, non-banking, life insurance and comprehensive financial solutions provider.
-With total assets reaching nearly 100 trillion KRW (85 million USD) in 2015, the company has established a solid foundation in Korea’s life insurance industry.
+With total assets reaching 100 trillion KRW (82.2 billion USD) in 2015, the company has established a solid foundation in Korea’s life insurance industry.
 Hanwha Life also sees impressive growth in Vietnam, where it launched operations in 2009, as well as in China and Indonesia, where new and sophisticated financial solutions are being provided to local customers.

 In 2015, Hanwha Group acquired four affiliates of Samsung chemical and defense units.
-Hanwha Group re-launched them as Hanwha General Chemical, Hanwha Total Petrochemical, Hanwha Techwin and Hanwha Thales.
+Hanwha Group re-launched them as Hanwha General Chemical, Hanwha Total Petrochemical, Hanwha Techwin and Hanwha Systems.
 Through this transaction, Hanwha Group leapt forward, positioning itself as South Korea’s leader in the defense industry, as well as being among the world’s top-tier petrochemical companies.

 Hanwha Group launched Hanwha Defense Systems by acquiring Doosan DST in June 2016.
 The deal took Hanwha one more step beyond its leadership of the Korean defense industry, joining the ranks of global defense giants.